Get the Tata Capital App to apply for Loans & manage your account. Download Now

 • The cheque bounces on an EMI

-Your credit score is the first report that the lender cross-checks to assess your creditworthiness.
+So does cheque bounce affect CIBIL?
+Yes, it can indirectly hurt your CIBIL score.
+Your credit report is the first thing that the lender cross-checks to assess your creditworthiness.
 When you apply for a personal or home loan and your CIBIL score is less than 750, the lender will hesitate to approve the loan.

-A consistent pattern can indirectly affect your CIBIL report.
+A consistent pattern of cheque bounce will affect CIBIL score indirectly.
 Here are a few points that will affect when your cheque bounces.

 • Hamper Relationship With the Bank